xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/setup-object.md

 ```

 It is not required to return anything, only if something needs to be closed after application shutdown:
-objects other than `Closable` (`AutoClosable`) or `org.junit.jupiter.api.extension.ExtensionContext.Store.CloseableResource`
+objects other than `Closeable` (`AutoCloseable`) or `org.junit.jupiter.api.extension.ExtensionContext.Store.CloseableResource`
-simply ignored.
+are simply ignored.
 This approach (only one method) simplifies interface usage with lambdas.

 Setup object might be declared in extension annotation:

 ```java
 @TestGuiceyApp(value=App.class, setup=TestDbSetup.class)